shiyisteezin/shiyisteezin/README.md

 - 🤖 Hi, I’m Shiyi.
-- 📊 I am an avid learning of all sorts of interesting topics.
+- 📊 I am an avid learner of all interesting topics.
 - 📪 I have created a [profile](https://github.com/shiyisrsly) to host side projects created with relevant technologies.
 - 🌱 I’m also learning different cloud platforms (mainly focused on AWS and GCP).
 - 💌 Questions?
 Write me an email at shiyis@brandeis.edu.